sepsis-omics/tutorials/docs/modules/dge/index.md

 1. Align RNA-Seq data to a reference genome
 2. Count transcripts for each sample
 3. Perform statistical analysis to obtain a list of differentially expressed genes
-4. Interpret the DGE list
-5. Visualize the results
+4. Visualize and interpret the results

 ## Input data: reads and reference